tnaake/tnaake.github.io/_posts/2020-08-30-affinity_propagation.md

 ![Sending availabilities](/images/affinity_propagation/sending_availabilities.jpg){:height="100%" width="100%"}
 *Message passing in affinity propagation: Sending availabilities.
-Availabilities a(i,k) are sent from a potential exemplar `k?` to a data point `i`.
+Availabilities a(i,k) are sent from a potential exemplar `k` to a data point `i`.
 They represent how well-suited a potential exemplar is as a cluster center for the data point `i` (Frey & Dueck, 2007).*